windro-xdd/ShadowLure/README.md

 For more detailed information, please see the `docs` directory:

-- **[ShadowLure Explained](docs/docs.html)**: A user-friendly webpage explaining how the honeypot works.
 - **[Attack Simulation Guide](docs/ATTACK_SIMULATION.md)**: Step-by-step instructions for testing the honeypot.
 - **[Deployment Guide](docs/DEPLOYMENT.md)**: A guide on how to expose the honeypot to the internet (with security warnings).

 ---

-## How to Contribute
+## Contributions

-Contributions to improve ShadowLure are welcome.
+Contributions are welcome!
+If you'd like to add a new service or improve an existing one.

 ---